 The word torture has had its meaning somewhat stretched over the years; “You’re torturing my ear drums / that song / that word” and so on.
 Hearing it used in that context usually allows us – subconsciously – to perhaps minimise the seriousness of the true meaning of the word; torture in order to get information.
 Is that kind of torture every morally reasonable?
 Can it ever be permitted?
 Communist China, North Korea, and President Trump have something in common on that front; they believe that it can.

-The problem that even the most virtuous people face when thinking about torture is whether there’s ever a case when a good result produced by torture justifies the evil act of torturing someone.
+The problem even the most virtuous people face when thinking about torture is whether there’s ever a case when a good result produced by torture justifies the evil act of torturing someone.

 It’s often illustrated by a version of the ‘ticking bomb problem’, which asks us to put ourselves in the position of a senior law officer facing a situation like this: